radzhome/django-awseb-tasks/README.md

 History
 -----

-The tool was inspired by  AWS Elastic Beanstalk command line tool (eb): https://github.com/radlws/AWS-ElasticBeanstalk-CLI.
+The tool was inspired by  AWS Elastic Beanstalk command line tool, see [eb](https://github.com/radlws/AWS-ElasticBeanstalk-CLI).

 Installation
 ------------------

 Ensure the version of git you are using includes the points-at command, git 1.8+.
-See [http://git-scm.com/book/en/v2/Getting-Started-Installing-Git](Git Installation).
+See [Git Install](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Install using pip